LobbyOS/server/contents/apps/lobby-server/src/data/docs/config.md

 ### lobby_url

-In some cases like [this](http://subinsb.com/lobby#comment-2254238753), Lobby couldn't find the correct Base URL and Lobby will end in stupid redirections.
+In cases like [this](http://subinsb.com/lobby#comment-2254238753), Lobby couldn't find the correct Base URL and Lobby will end up in a redirect loop.

-To solve this, you can manually add `lobby_url` setting into the **config.php** file and mention the Base URL (without trailing slash) as its value.
+To solve this, you can manually add `lobby_url` setting into the **config.php** file and mention the Base URL (**without trailing slash**) as its value.
 Example :

 ```php
 'lobby_url' => 'http://localhost/mydirectory/lobby'